-- > The progress and development of every pupil in their class. - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Working with the SENCO/Assistant SENCO to review each pupil's progress and development and decide on any changes to provision. - Ensuring they follow this SEN policy.
+- The progress and development of every pupil in their class. - Working closely with any Teaching Assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision. - Ensuring they follow this SEND Policy.

-5. SEN information report
+5. SEND information report

-5.1 The kinds of SEN that are provided for
+5.1 The kinds of SEND that are provided for